ArjunTys/merge-conflict-agent/README.md

 ## Why this exists

-The company's Cowork system has many members committing to the same branches daily, which generates merge conflicts faster than humans can resolve them.
-Development is fast, but delivery is slow because conflict resolution is the bottleneck.
+In development environments where many automated agents commit to the same branches — for example, AI systems that read change requests, write code, and push commits on their own — merge conflicts pile up faster than developers can resolve them by hand.
+Development becomes fast, but delivery slows down because conflict resolution is the bottleneck.
 This agent removes that bottleneck by resolving conflicts automatically while keeping a human in the loop for approval.

 ## How it works (the pipeline)